Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 If an alternative mounting solution is used then aim for a 3mm Z offset between the tip of the nozzle and the underside of the coil.

 ### Configuration

+To use the macros provided for INDX without modification is recommended you configure the SZP as probe 1 and shown in the example below.

 Add the following to your config.g:
 ```